kurtulusbulus/kurtulusbulus.github.io/_site/jekyll/update/2023/9/8/2023-09-08-Edinburgh.markdown

 ---
 layout: post
-title:  "Edinburgh"
+title:  "An International Student's Survival Guide in Edinburgh "
 date:   2023-09-08 13:51:51 +0300
 categories: jekyll update
 ---

-# An Internation Student's Survival Guide in Edinburgh

 It's been nearly four years since I relocated to Edinburgh to embark on my postgraduate journey.
 It's amazing how time has flown by; I can still vividly recall the anxiety I felt as I prepared to move to this new city and adapt to a different education system.
 Thankfully, I not only overcame those initial fears but also had the most incredible experiences in one of the world's most beautiful cities.